Omarbousfer/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1st script will switches the current user to the user "betty"

 2nd script will prints the effective username of the current user

+3rd script will prints all the groups the current user is part of